CAMP BRAVE TRAILS FAQ

 transportation

-We offer transportation, via charter bus, to and from Los Angeles International Airport LAX (in California) and Newark Liberty International Airport (in New York).
+We offer transportation, via charter bus, to and from the closest international airport to our camp locations.
 Transportation spots are limited and first come, first serve.
 Registered campers will receive a camper handbook which will outline the exact time the camper must depart/land at the airport in order catch the camp bus.
 Transportation is an additional fee of $50 each way.

 out of state & International campers